Want to take your customer experience to the next level? Consider a CRM tool.

 Switching from app to app is not only a massive time-suck, but it also gets confusing and leads to disorganization.
 Hubspot’s smooth integrations allow you to save time and manage your workflow more efficiently.
 Among Hubspot CRM’s multitude of app partners, you get integrations that allow for automation, social media management, email marketing, event organization, lead generation, and even video conferencing.

 When choosing a CRM system for your eCommerce business, think not just about where you are currently – but where your business is going to be in 12-18 months.
-Setting up a CRM system takes time and effort, and so you have to be confident that you won’t outgrow the platform of your choice too soon.
+Setting up an eCommerce CRM system takes time and effort, and so you have to be confident that you won’t outgrow the platform of your choice too soon.

 Among the alternatives above, Pipedrive, Copper, and Copper might work best for small and medium eCommerce businesses.
 They’re easy to set up, don’t require big investment upfront, and can scale with your organization to a certain point.
 All three of those CRM systems have all the features you need to accomplish your goals.